Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 The fascinating history of this toy-making tradition was preserved when the craft was inscribed on the UNESCO Intangible Cultural Heritage List in 2009.

-Buying these little souvenirs is a great idea for little ones; there are so many designs to choose from, and these wooden toys make such a suitable gift for children!
+Buying these little souvenirs is a great idea for little ones; there are so many designs to choose from, and these wooden toys make a suitable gift!
 My little Donkey has happily played with his train and plane for several years.

 26. Vučedol Dove From Vukovar